Rangamani-Lab/Pulsatile-lipid-vesicles-under-osmotic-stress/README.md

 # Pulsatile-lipid-vesicles-under-osmotic-stress

-This depository contains a matlab code devloped to solve the system of equations presented in:
+This repository contains a matlab code devloped to solve the system of equations presented in:

 Chabanon, M., Ho, J.C.S., Liedberg, B., Parikh, A.N., and Rangamani, P. (2017).
 Pulsatile Lipid Vesicles under Osmotic Stress.
 Biophysical Journal 112, 1682–1691.